vulogov/Bund/Documentation/Bund_Library_Guide/lib/clear/description.typ

   - [ ] #"bund runtime"
 ]

-This function takes a single value from the top of current stack and discards it.
+This function clears out all data from the current stack